Lego Friends: Critical reception

 The Lego Friends animated series has been praised for its positive role models and messaging, but criticised for its consumerism.
-Reviewer, Emily Ashby for Common Sense Media gave the series a two star rating, commenting that, "The characters are five strong, big-hearted teen girls who are good examples of the value of friendship.
+Reviewer, Emily Ashby for Common Sense Media gave the series a two-star rating, commenting that, "The characters are five strong, big-hearted teen girls who are good examples of the value of friendship.
 Social rivalry and other troubles arise in each story, but the girls overcome them in ways that celebrate cooperation, responsibility, and individuality."

-The review also opined that, "this somewhat plodding series feels more like an extended commercial than it does a solid contender for kids' attention".
+The review also stated that, "this somewhat plodding series feels more like an extended commercial than it does a solid contender for kids' attention".